-My teaching experience and interests range widely.
-For the past two years, I have taught in the Classics of Social and Political Thought sequence at the University of Chicago, designed to introduce first- and second-year undergraduates to the problems and approaches of social theory from Plato to Beauvoir.
-Links to my syllabi can be found here: [Spring 2015] [Winter 2016]
+My teaching experience and interests range widely in the history of the Middle East and modern Europe.
+At the University of Chicago, I taught for several years in the Classics of Social and Political Thought sequence, designed to introduce first- and second-year undergraduates to the problems and approaches of social theory from Plato to Beauvoir.
+Two of the syllabi I designed can be found here: [Spring 2015 syllabus – PDF] [Winter 2016 syllabus – PDF].

-All of my courses emphasize the cultivation of effective writing techniques, which I teach using scaffolded assignments and other methods honed through my experience as an instructor of Academic and Professional Writing with the University of Chicago Writing Program.
-My guide to academic essay-writing for students is available here: [Guide to Writing, Revising, and Submitting Essays]
+Methodologically, I’m committed to cultivating classroom practices that treat students as scholars of the subjects we are studying together.
+To that end, I teach my students to make full use of writing as an essential tool for thinking.
+All of my courses emphasize the cultivation of effective writing techniques, which I teach by assigning short public reflections, carefully scaffolded projects, and other methods I developed as an instructor of Academic and Professional Writing with the University of Chicago Writing Program.
+To that end, I have developed a guide to essay-writing for students, available here: [Guide to Writing, Revising, and Submitting Essays – PDF].